Synthetixio/synthetix/contracts/Synthetix.md

 ## Events

-### SynthExchange

-`SynthExchange(address indexed account, bytes4 fromCurrencyKey, uint256 fromAmount, bytes4 toCurrencyKey,  uint256 toAmount, address toAddress)`

-Indicates that an exchange between two currencies has occurred, along with the source and destination addresses, currencies, and quantities.
+* `SynthExchange(address indexed account, bytes4 fromCurrencyKey, uint256 fromAmount, bytes4 toCurrencyKey,  uint256 toAmount, address toAddress)`: Indicates that an exchange between two currencies has occurred, along with the source and destination addresses, currencies, and quantities.